joshualibrarian/common-graph/README.md

 ## Interaction: Language as Interface

 Every item has a prompt.
-You type into it, and the vocabulary system resolves your words into actions — through semantic resolution against the TokenDictionary, not through keyword matching or regex parsing.
+You type into it, and the system resolves your words into semantic structure — through resolution against the TokenDictionary, not through keyword matching or regex parsing.

 ```
 alice@chess> move pawn to e4           # verb + noun + preposition + noun